 2. What are e-NACH and e-Mandate?

-These are new payment services that enable bank account holders to automate recurring payments.
-The e-NACH and e-Mandate services make it easier to manage recurring payments such as bill payments, insurance premium payments, SIP payments, and school fees payments.
+Ans: These are new payment services that enable bank account holders to automate recurring payments.
+The e-NACH and e-Mandate services make it easier to manage recurring payments such as bill payments, insurance premium payments, SIP payments, and school fee payments.

 The e-NACH and e-Mandate are two distinct services that produce the same results.
 While e-NACH is governed by multiple banks, individual banks control e-Mandate.